gianfelipe93/toy-robot/README.md

    npm install

-## Running the Sample
+## Running the CLI app

-A basic sample scenario is included to demonstrate the robot's functionality.
 You can run it using:

-npm start
+npm start START

-**Note:** This sample provides a simple illustration.
-For more comprehensive test cases and scenarios, refer to the automated tests.

-## Running Tests

-To execute the suite of automated tests, use:

-npm test

-The tests cover various scenarios, including edge cases and error handling, to ensure the robustness of the implementation.
+After that you can run all other commands, "PLACE X,Y,DIRECTION", LEFT, RIGHT, REPORT, MOVE.
+All uppercase

+Everything you run before the place command will be ignored.